Sabbaruddin Chik

-Tan Sri Sabbaruddin bin Chik (صبار الدين بن چئ; 13 December 1941 – 4 December 2021) was a Malaysian politician who served as Minister of Culture, Arts and Tourism from 1987 to 1996.
+Sabbaruddin bin Chik (صبار الدين بن چئ; 13 December 1941 – 4 December 2021) was a Malaysian politician who served as Minister of Culture, Arts and Tourism from 1987 to 1996.

 Education

 Chik graduated with a BA (Hons) from the University of Malaya in 1966 and subsequently obtained his master's degree in Public Administration from the Institute of Social Studies, in the Netherlands in 1974.

 Career

 Public service

 Chik served as the Assistant State Secretary of Negeri Sembilan in 1966.
 A year later, he was appointed the Assistant Secretary for the Ministry of Foreign Affairs.
 Then, he was promoted as Second Secretary at the Malaysian Embassy in Saigon, Vietnam.
 He was then appointed the Charge d'affaires of the Embassy (1969–1971).

 He then rose to various positions in the public services, including as the Principal Assistant Secretary at the Prime Minister's Department, Director of Socio-Economic Planning Unit in the Prime Minister's Department and Director of International Trade, Ministry of Trade and Industry from 1971 to 1979.

 Finally, he served as the Deputy State Secretary for the Government of Selangor from 1980 to 1981.